We answer some of the FAQs around Master’s degrees and postgraduate study, to help you make the right decision for you.

 Others offer flexibility for students who want to study at the best university for postgraduate courses in their field, no matter where they’re based.
 Bath Spa's MA Songwriting (Distance) is a prime example.

-What are the disadvantages of being a mature student?
+What are the advantages of being a mature student?

 “Diversity: the art of thinking independently together.” — Malcolm Forbes

 Don’t be worried about joining a younger student body.
 Mature students bring their own advantages to university – in particular, their work and career experience.
 Universities value diversity, because it makes the experience richer for the whole community.

 And studying later on offers personal advantages.
 As the Good Universities Guide puts it, "you’ve made a considered decision to return".
 You're often more stable, settled, and you're eager to learn.

 Are scholarships available for postgraduate studies in UK?

 If you’re a UK resident you can apply for a Master’s loan to help with course fees and living costs.
 And if you’ve studied your undergraduate degree here at Bath Spa – even if it was a long time ago – you may be eligible for a Postgraduate Alumni Scholarship.

 What postgraduate courses can you do?

 There's so much on offer – from specialised Creative Writing courses, to Education, Performance, Teacher Training, and self-directed research degrees.

 “I am most proud of being able to work, bring up my son and do a Master's degree – all at the same time!" — Hannah Brierley, MA Education (Leadership and Management).